-5.16.
-REDUNDANCY PAYMENTS
+5.16 REDUNDANCY PAYMENTS

-Person Responsible: Chief Executive Officer Date of Approval: 18 September 1997 a) Negotiations and payments shall be in accordance with the Redundancy Payments, Severance Payments, introduction of change or any other provisions of the relevant award, enterprise agreement or if Schedule 2.1, Clause 11(4) of the Local Government Act 1995 applies in accordance with that Section.
+Person Responsible: Chief Executive Officer Date of Approval: 18 September 1997 whose employment with the Shire of Corrigin is finishing.

+Objective: This policy is designed to provide guidelines for redundancy payments to employees a) Negotiations and payments shall be in accordance with the Redundancy Payments, Severance Payments, introduction of change or any other provisions of the relevant award, enterprise agreement or if Schedule 2.1, Clause 11(4) of the Local Government Act 1995 applies in accordance with that Section.